Multi-Table Offline Sync Task

 Select Data Source Type

-- Source: Select the database type to be synchronized (e.g., PostgreSQL, MySQL, etc.)
+- Source: select the database type to sync from (e.g., PostgreSQL, MySQL).

 Select Source Data Source

-- The system will automatically load the database list under that data source
+- The system will automatically load the list of databases under that data source.

 Configure Sync Objects

-- The system will automatically synchronize all tables under that database
+- The system will automatically sync all tables in that database.

-- Additionally configure virtual tables to express merge relationships from multiple source tables to target tables
+- Configure virtual tables to define how multiple source tables map to target tables.

-- Supports batch rule configuration at database, schema, and table levels to define source table scope and merge into the same target table
+- Supports batch rule configuration at the database, schema, and table levels to define the source table scope and merge them into the same target table.

-- Upper right corner displays statistics of selected objects (e.g., "Selected: 3 Databases 45 Tables")
+The upper-right corner shows a count of selected objects (e.g., "Selected: 3 databases, 45 tables").

 Step 3: Configure Target Settings